-The Japanese concept of emptiness is rooted in the ancient Shinto belief that a void attracts kami or gods, and wabi sabi is the quintessential Japanese aesthetic that locates beauty in an object’s imperfection, impermanence, or incompletion.
+The Japanese concept of emptiness is rooted in the ancient Shinto belief that a void attracts kami or gods, and wabi sabi is the quintessential Japanese aesthetic that identifies beauty as things that are imperfect, impermanent, or incomplete.

-Students in this course discover, define, and document examples of these traditional Japanese concepts during 10 days in Japan’s mega-metropolis, Tokyo, and four days in its ancient capitol, Kyoto.
+Students in this course discover, define, and document examples of these traditional Japanese concepts during 10 days in Japan’s present-day capitol and megalopolis, Tokyo, with a day trip to its former de facto capitol, Kamakura, and four days in its ancient capitols, Kyoto and Nara.

 Instructor: Doug Akagi

 Tokyo & Kyoto, Japan: May 27–June 10, 2015

 SF campus: July 18, August 8 & 18

 Interested students should contact Douglas Akagi (email@example.com) to start the approval process for registration.

 Although the focus of this course is an investigation of traditional Japanese aesthetics, students also explore the compelling surface of Tokyo and Kyoto.

 For the duration of the visit, students live in the question of what ties the old to the new.
 Each participant is encouraged to create an outcome that is informed by site-specific observations and individual conclusions.